|Dates:||July 2 – July 15|

 On the Peru summer service program, explore a land of flourishing ancient empires and cities of gold.
 Immerse yourself in the lives of Quechua villagers and assist with development of their micro-businesses.
 Ride the scenic zigzag train route through lush hillsides of the Peruvian Andes.
 Arrive at the gateway to Machu Picchu with the rising sun and explore its mesmerizing archaeological ruins.
 Enrich the lives of others while tutoring students and making improvements to a village center.
 Conquer the exhilarating rapids of the legendary Urubamba River.
 Visit remote villages once inhabited by the Incas and explore the labyrinth of cobblestone streets.
 Discover Peru’s hidden wonders through this unique South American journey.

-Exploring the Sacred Valley & Sustainable Development Project
+Exploring the Sacred Valley & Greenhouse Construction Project

 We begin our Peru summer service program in Miami and travel together as a group to the Spanish colonial city of Cusco.
-We explore Cusco’s cobblestone streets, visiting the Inca’s Sun Temple, an ancient stone ruin overlooking the colorful rooftops of this mountainous town.
+We explore Cusco’s cobblestone streets, visiting the Inca’s Sun Temple; an ancient stone ruin overlooking the colorful rooftops of this mountainous town.
 We begin our journey into the Sacred Valley of the Incas, making our way through rural villages before we arrive at a very special service project.
-Welcomed into an indigenous Quechua community, we work directly with families of the community to develop a micro business in guinea pig farming.
-Our work is invaluable to the community because it gives them a source of income, allowing them to provide for their families.
+Welcomed into an indigenous Quechua community, we work directly with families of the community to build a greenhouse that will increase sustainable food production and diversify the diet.
+Our work is invaluable to the community because of the high altitude of the Sacred Valley, which limits the variety of fruits and vegetables that the community can grow without a greenhouse.
 We also have the opportunity to engage with community members by teaching English, swimming in the nearby lake and playing soccer with local children.

 Discover Machu Picchu, the Lost City of the Incas